red5pro/streaming-html5/src/page/test/subscribeMute/README.md

-# Subscribe Failover using Red5 Pro
+# Recognizing Broadcast Mute with Subscribers using Red5 Pro

 This is an example of utilizing the failover mechanism of the Red5 Pro HTML SDK to select a subscriber based on browser support.